croct-tech/coding-standard-js/README.md

 Note the `require` call at the top of the file.
 This is a workaround to avoid adding the transitive dependencies of the plugin to the project, which is [currently not supported by the ESLint plugin system](https://github.com/eslint/eslint/issues/3458).

+### TypeScript

 For TypeScript projects, there are a few more steps.

 First, you need to install the TypeScript parser: